hacsoc/blognotifier/README.md

 If you'd like your blog to be added to the notification list, add your feed URL into the list in `config.py`, and submit a pull request!
 We'll only accept pull requests from the owner of the blog being added!

+**NOTE:** If you're on here, you should also think about adding yourself to the blog directory on the HacSoc [wiki](https://github.com/hacsoc/wiki).